How to Pursue Unpaid Invoices

-The bane of most freelancers’ existence isn’t finding clients or negotiating rates, it’s chasing late payments.
+The bane of most freelancers’ existence isn’t finding clients or negotiating rates, it’s getting unpaid invoices paid.
 Trying to track down the status of overdue invoices is unpaid, time-consuming work.
 Some clients seem to think that contracts are frivolous documents.
 Yet, they’re legally binding and give freelancers power when a client doesn’t pay on time.
-If a client is late with payment, you have options for how to deal with an unpaid invoice.
+If a client is late with payment, you have options for how to recover an unpaid invoice.

 Read the contract